startup-systems/tree/README.md

  Note: you cannot spawn a subprocess or shell, you must use os module.
  For bonus regex matching must be done in python.

+Run `pytest` the tests should pass since it simply runs tree via python.